cloudberrydb/cloudberrydb-site/docs/manage-roles-and-permissions.md

 ### Alter role attributes

-A database role may have a number of attributes that define what sort of tasks that role can perform in the database.
+A database role might have a number of attributes that define what sort of tasks that role can perform in the database.

 |Attributes|Description|
 |----------|-----------|